Caveat: A VAT hike hurts, but Irish tourism and hospitality can cope

 Nobody is saying that every individual operator is doing well, or that there are not particular areas that are suffering.
 There are.
 But the point is that the hotel industry as a whole, right across the country, saw its profitability rise impressively last year.
 How could it be otherwise, with record inbound tourism numbers of almost 10 million?

 There are known unknowns on the horizon such as Brexit, which is likely to have a disproportionate effect on the Border areas.
 But Ireland isn’t likely to turn into some sort of a Mad Max dystopian desert overnight.
 Ignore the doomsdayers.
-The hospitality industry needs to trust itself to be able to cope.
+The hospitality industry needs to trust that it will be able to cope.

 Both the Government and the industry’s proponents fashioned rods for their own backs in their respective approaches to the VAT issue in recent years.
 That’s what made Tuesday’s rise harder and riskier for both sides.